-7 Days Suggested Itinerary in Kansai region (Kyoto, Osaka, Nara, Kobe, etc), Japan
+7 Days Itinerary in Kyoto, Osaka, Nara and Kobe(Kansai region)

 If you prefer nature and history to city and modern life, you should go to Nara, ancient capital of Japan.

-Since Nara is much older city than Kyoto, there is unique traditions and culture.
+In fact, Nara is even older than Kyoto and there are unique traditions and culture as well as numbers of historical monuments.

 For example, wild deer is sacred in Nara.
 Also, there are many World Heritage Sites.

-From Kyoto Station, there is a direct train to Nara Station.
-It takes App.
-50 min by train.
+From Kyoto Station, there is a direct train to Nara Station and it takes about 50 min by train.

-If you want more details, check the link below.
+If you want more details, check the link below:

 Day trip to Nara from Kyoto Suggested Itinerary

-If you prefer spending more than 1 day in Nara, there is also 2 days itinerary.
+If you prefer spending more than 1 day in Nara, there is also 2 days itinerary:

 2 Days Suggested Itinerary in Nara

+To learn the deep history and culture in Nara, it’s highly recommended to take a private guided tour!
+You can go through the best highlights of Nara including the UNESCO World Heritage Sites in one day with a local expert!
+Check the link below for more details:

 Mt.
-Kurama is a spiritual mountain and good trekking spot from central of Kyoto city.
+Kurama is a spiritual mountain and good trekking spot from the centre of Kyoto city.

-You can go there by bus or train and it takes App.
-70 min. from Gion Shijo Station.
+You can go there by bus or train and it takes about 70 mins. from Gion Shijo Station.

 During the trekking, you will go through so many temples and shrines.

-After you arrive at top, there is a Onsen (Natural Hot Spring).
+After you arrive on top, there is a Onsen (Natural Hot Spring).

 Also, if you prefer, you can head to Kibune area which is known for the beautiful river side view from the mountain.